EN Banner

 Secret Lagoon

-The water at the Secret Lagoon is geothermal water, very good for your skin and for relaxing after a day of exploring Icelandic nature.
+The water at the Secret Lagoon is geothermal, very good for your skin and for relaxing after a day of exploring Icelandic nature.
 Secret Lagoon is a less crowded geothermal bath located in the Golden Circle area.
-The water is at a temperature between 38 and 40 degrees Celcius which makes it perfect for warming up your body.

 The Secret Lagoon is man-made and fed with natural geothermal water.
 It is the oldest pool in the country and the most popular between the locals and tourists.
 Icelanders are calling it “the old pool” or ‘gamla laugin’.
-In 1909 the Secret Lagoon, took place for the first swimming lesson for the locals so the place is full of history that you can discover by visiting it.

 The lagoon is surrounded by lava and moss fields and the fact that lies in a geothermal area you will see steam coming up from the ground.
 This is giving the Secret Lagoon a misty atmosphere and hides it in the steam.